Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Preliminaries

 where $\bm{\mu}(\mathbf{x}) = (\mu(\mathrm{x}_1), \mu(\mathrm{x}_2),..., \mu(\mathrm{x}_t))$ denotes the mean vector containing values for all training observations and $\mathbf{K}(\mathrm{x}, \mathrm{x})$ is the covariance matrix that contains covariance values computed by kernel function $k_{\theta}(\mathrm{x}_i, \mathrm{x}_j)$ for each pair of training locations $\mathrm{x}_{i}$ and $\mathrm{x}_{j}$.

 Although some studies refer to kernel functions and covariance matrices interchangeably, we distinguish between them.
-Specifically, we use kernel functions to represent the analytic forms of kernels that define priors on the Gaussian process distribution, and we use covariance matrices to represent the matrices of the covariance values computed by kernel functions.
-In addition, we set mean function $\mu$ to 0 as usual \cite{williams2006gaussian}.\\ \textbf{Inference:} Inference aims to predict random variables $\mathbf{f}_*=(f_{t+1},\\f_{t+2},...)$ at test locations $\mathbf{x}_*=(\mathrm{x}_{t+1},\mathrm{x}_{t+2},...)$.
-Assuming noise $\varepsilon$ with variance $\sigma^2$, we formulate the joint distribution of the training observations $\mathbf{y}$ and the prediction random variables $\mathbf{f}_*$ under the priors, i.e., kernel functions, as follows.
+Specifically, we use kernel functions to represent the analytic forms of kernels that define priors on a Gaussian process, and we use covariance matrices to represent the matrices of the covariance values computed by kernel functions.